WordPress/openverse/rfcs/20220307-monitoring_across_the_stack.md

     * There are some existing Nuxt Prometheus modules like [this one](https://github.com/franckaragao/nuxt-prometheus-module) but they're not maintained and far more basic than what we actually want to get.
 We could fork those and create our own `@openverse/nuxt-prometheus-module` or something with better defaults more akin to the level of visibility that the `django-prometheus` module provides for Django.
     * Configure Prometheus to be able to scrape the `/metrics` endpoint and update configurations for each environment.
 1. Continue the above for each service.
 Some things will need to be researched by any team member but then implemented by Ronny I think.
 At least the first time, given we won't have any concrete examples in Terraform for how to get these things working.
+1. Let metrics gather for around 3-6 weeks then begin identifying areas we can create our first alerts around.
+Once we reach that milestone, create issues for creating alarms and writing runbooks for them.

 <hr />